About Spruce City Wildlife Association

 We have put over 10,000 people through on tours, including Boy Scouts, Brownies, daycares and local 4H clubs.

-The SCWA has operated a Salmon and Trout Hatchery located on the banks of the Nechako River since 1988.
+The SCWA currently operates a Salmon Conservation Hatchery located on the banks of the Nechako River, (historically a trout hatchery) since 1988.
 Past projects include support of the Learn to Fish Program, Ferguson Lake and Shane Lake Enhancement Projects including installation of new fishing docks in association with the Freshwater Fishing Society of BC as well as countless other projects.

 We believe that children will hold the key to our future of a sustainable outdoors and everything it encompasses.